The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 Eventually, the majority of SIGOs will be accreted onto a halo (most often their parent halo), forming globular-cluster-like systems.
 Like GCs, these are mostly expected to reside in the halos of their host galaxies \citep[e.g.,][]{Chaboyer+99,Benedict+02,Chen+18}. \citet{naoznarayan14} calculated the timescale on which a SIGO free-falls to its parent halo:

 where $\Delta r_{\rm phys}$ is the physical separation between the SIGO and the halo, and ${\rm M}_{\rm b}$ is the baryon mass of the SIGO.
-In order for a SIGO to form stars outside of a DM halo, this timescale must be longer than both the cooling and collapse timescales for that SIGO, permitting the object to cool and reach high central densities prior to being affected by tides or ram pressure stripping near the larger halo.
+In order for a SIGO to collapse and potentially form stars outside of a DM halo, this timescale must be longer than both the cooling and collapse timescales for that SIGO, permitting the object to cool and reach high central densities prior to being affected by tides or ram pressure stripping near the larger halo.

-We show the representative timescale from Eq.~(\ref{Eq:freefalltime}) in Figure \ref{Fig:AgeVsMass}, where we assumed a median physical separation of $0.4$ kpc between a SIGO and its parent halo, with a range of $ 0.1-0.9$ kpc for a characteristic SIGO.
+We show the representative timescale from Eq.~(\ref{Eq:freefalltime}) in Figure~\ref{Fig:AgeVsMass}, where we assumed a median physical separation of $0.4$ kpc between a SIGO and its nearest halo, with a range of $ 0.1-0.9$ kpc for a characteristic SIGO, representative of the true range of separations in the simulation at $z=20$.
 As seen in this figure, some SIGOs ``fall'' into a DM halo.
-Figure \ref{Fig:SIGOFallback} shows the evolutionary path of a single such SIGO (left of the figure with high baryon fractions) that falls back into a dark matter halo (the gas component of which forms the right branch of the figure, with low gas fractions).
+Figure~\ref{Fig:SIGOFallback} shows the evolutionary path of a single such SIGO (left of the figure with high baryon fractions) that falls back into a dark matter halo (the gas component of which forms the right branch of the figure, with low gas fractions).
 Notably, this particular SIGO was accreted by a larger nearby DM halo rather than its parent halo, allowing its lifetime outside of a halo to be unusually short for this process, only $15$ Myr.
 We label the final outcome as ``GC-like,'' indicating the potential for this object to form a star cluster at the outskirts of the halo, similar to a present-day GC.